lumen-org/modelbase/README.md

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
 2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip3 install .`
-3. Install the `CGModelSelection` package with `git submodule init`.
+3. Install the `CGModelSelection` package with `git submodule init && git submodule update`

-CGmodelselection
+4. Install submodule `pip3 install cgmodsel`

 For a development setup, see further below.